JackGruber/joplin-plugin-backup/README.md

 - `Backups interval in hours`: Create a backup every X hours.
 Default `24`
 - `Logfile` Log information to backup.log.
 Default `error`

+## Keyboard Shortcuts

+Under `Options > Keyboard Shortcuts` you can assign a keyboard shortcut for the following commands:

+- `Create Backup`

 ## What is backuped

 - Notebooks as JEX export (empty notbooks are not backed up)